 While brokerage firms and transfer agents have procedures in place to help investors replace lost or stolen certificates, it is a disadvantage of this method.
 Another potential pitfall to be wary of is if an investor owns securities registered via a "street name" as there is the possibility, should the registered street name owner become insolvent, that the investor will not recover the shares.
 However, if the broker is a member of the Securities Investor Protection Corporation (SIPC), investors are protected up to $500,000.
 Many brokers also carry insurance in excess of SIPC coverage.
 However, this protection does not extend to losses caused by a decline in the market value of securities.

-Automatically track your dividend and distribution income from stocks, ETFs and mutual funds from over all US markets and over 40 exchanges globally
+- Automatically track your dividend and distribution income from stocks, ETFs and managed/mutual funds from over 40 exchanges worldwide, including all major US markets